Q - Does a piano have to be tuned to concert pitch (A-440 cycles-per-second standard)?

 The hammers may need to be replaced.
 After replacing hammers, they still need to be filed and voiced to get a uniform sound across the scale.

 The piano may need "regulation".
 There are a number of fine adjustments for each key.
-These adjustments, called regulation, together impact how the mechanism on each key works to cause the hammer to strike the strings.
+This set of 7 - 9 adjustments, called regulation, together impact how the mechanism on each key works to cause the hammer to strike the strings.
 If out of adjustment, this can contribute to a non-uniform sound across the keyboard.

-There may be broken parts in the mechanism (the "action") that, although they allow the hammer to strike the strings, limits the range of motion or limit the ability of a hammer to correctly strike the strings.
+There may be broken parts, or un-glued parts, in the mechanism (the "action") that, although they allow the hammer to strike the strings, limits the range of motion or limit the ability of a hammer to correctly strike the strings.

 The strings may be worn.
 This may be more apparent in the bass section where the strings have the additional copper windings.
 The windings may come loose, corroded or dirty causing each one to sound different.
 Depending on the issue there may be some stop-gap fixes the technician can implement for certain string problems.
-Other times, only a new set of strings will completely solve this issue.
+However, in many instruments only a new set of strings will completely solve this issue.

 Q - How is a piano tuned?